Carlos García (footballer, born 1984): Maccabi Tel Aviv and coaching

 García moved abroad for the first time in his career in June 2012, signing a three-year contract with Maccabi Tel Aviv F.C. in the Israeli Premier League.
 In his first season he was teamed up in the centre of defence with Eitan Tibi, with the pair performing solidly as the club won the national championship after a ten-year drought.

 Aged 29, García made his debut in European competition in the 2013–14 campaign, featuring in both the UEFA Champions League qualification matches and the UEFA Europa League group stage.
 In the domestic front he was part of the squad that set a new league record for minutes without conceding a goal, surpassing Hapoel Haifa FC's 585 from 1999.

 García retired in 2017 at the age of 33, after one season in the Turkish Süper Lig with Alanyaspor.
 Immediately after, he returned to Maccabi as assistant to his compatriot Jordi Cruyff; the pair worked together again in the Chinese Super League, at Chongqing Dangdai Lifan F.C. and Shenzhen FC.

 In January 2022, García became manager of Liga Leumit side Beitar Tel Aviv Bat Yam FC.
+He returned to assistant duties subsequently, at Serie A's Udinese Calcio and Major League Soccer's Chicago Fire FC.

+On 27 June 2025, García was appointed head coach of Flamurtari FC, recently returned to the Albanian Kategoria Superiore.
+In October, he left by mutual agreement.